Student Loans and Federal Aid

 The maximum annual amount available under the Federal Unsubsidized Direct Student Loan program is $20,500.
 As this does not cover most students’ costs for tuition and living expenses, additional loans are available.
 Most domestic students at SIPA who need such an additional loan borrow the Federal Graduate PLUS Loan.
 This loan’s only annual limit is the full cost of attendance (which includes tuition, fees, room and board, books and other miscellaneous expenses) minus all other forms of aid (including scholarships, fellowships, and assistantships), Work Study and loans.
 Private student loans typically use the same calculation for annual limits as the Graduate PLUS Loan.

 Above all, borrow thoughtfully.
 Review all available resources, including, if applicable, your own savings, assistance from your family, and employer tuition benefits.
-Apply for all of the outside funding you can, and also carefully examine your own budget and spending habits to see if you can minimize student loan debt.
+Apply for all of the SIPA and outside funding you can, and also carefully examine your own budget and spending habits to see if you can minimize student loan debt.
 Not all students need to borrow the maximum amount available.
 Consider the advice, “live like a college student now so you don’t have to later.”

 The loans most frequently borrowed by SIPA students, the Unsubsidized Direct Student Loan and the Graduate PLUS loan, are both from the federal government, which outsources the loan servicing and collections.
 You will be repaying one of about ten contracted servicers, to which your loan will be assigned randomly.
 To find who is going to be servicing your loan, log in to the National Student Loan Data System (NSLDS) at www.nslds.ed.gov using your FAFSA ID.
 This site will show you details of all of your federal student loans (including anything you borrowed at schools prior to attending SIPA), including your servicer and their contact information.